gabriel4649/JMdictDB/README.txt

 has required dropping Windows support but the Windows specific code and documentation have been left in place in case support is revived in the future.
-PLEASE BE AWARE THAT REFERENCES TO MICROSOFT WINDOWS IN THIS, OTHER DOCUMENTATION, AND CODE ARE UNSUPPORTED AND MAY BE WRONG.
+PLEASE BE AWARE THAT REFERENCES TO MICROSOFT WINDOWS IN THIS AND OTHER DOCUMENTATION AND CODE ARE UNSUPPORTED AND MAY BE WRONG.

 JMdictDB requires Python 3; Python 2 is no longer supported